Bert2Go/HPDevOne/README.md

 | Offers USB-C & USB-A Ports | Glossy Display contributes to eye strain |
 | Can be charged through the USB-C Port | |

+## Using Other Linux Distributions

+- It is possible to use any linux distribution in place of Pop OS.
+The only downside being that you can't update the firmware or bios without some additional work.
+- The official documentation for System 76 firmware upgrade suggests to use a live-usb of Pop OS to create an environment for updating the firmware.
+- For Arch Linux, you can install the `firmware-manager` and `system76-firmware` from the [AUR](https://aur.archlinux.org/).
+	- Once installed, execute `fwupdmgr refresh --force` to identify your device and relevant updates with the service.
+	- From here, you can use the GTK-based GUI in Firmware Manager to update.
+If you have an issue with checksum authentication, run the commend `fwupdmgr get-updates` followed by `fwupdmgr install --force` to force the upgrade.

 ## Support and Connect Information

+### Known Issues

+- On boot, the bios may show the `90B` System Fan Error.
+This is a known bug that was patched with a later firmware/bios update.
+If you experience this issue, update the firmware.

 ### HP